Brief data for post-5- tension post

 A Solved problem 3-5 for the estimate of net area for C channel.

-In the Solved problem 3-5, it is required to estimate the net area for a channel C15x 33.90, which has 4 bolts of dia 3/4 inch.
+In Solved Problems 3-5, the net area for channel C15x 33.90, which has 4 bolts of diameter 3/4 inch, must be estimated.

 Solved problem 3-5-determine the net area for a given channel.